-Each of these values plays an integral role in sustainability — by safeguarding the health and welfare of our employees, communities and environment; fostering trust between Dominion Energy and others; and ensuring that the company uses innovative strategies to ensure the well-being of all our stakeholders, today and long into the future.
+Each of these values plays an integral role in sustainability — by safeguarding the health and welfare of our employees, communities, and environment; fostering trust between Dominion Energy and others; and ensuring that the company uses innovative strategies to safeguard the well-being of all our stakeholders, today and long into the future.

 Values in Action

-Elsewhere in this report, you will find a section listing various awards the company has won — for everything from being among the best workplaces for diversity to being one of the best-managed companies in America.
-We don’t chase after such applause, but we are grateful for it — because it shows that our striving for high performance is paying off, not only in our own eyes but in the eyes of others.
+Elsewhere in this report, you will find a section listing various awards the company has won — for everything from our diversity efforts to our storm response.
+We don’t do anything just for applause, but we are grateful when external validation confirms that our hard work is producing palpable results.

 One Dominion Energy